Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress02/07/2023

-Scientists discovered where the octopuses congregate to brood their eggs at a low-temperature hydrothermal vent off the coast of Costa Rica, in the Dorado Rocks.
+Scientists discovered where octopuses congregate to brood their eggs at a low-temperature hydrothermal vent off the coast of Costa Rica, in the Dorado Rocks.

 Octopus 'nursery' under the sea 2,800 m deep

 Octopuses gather in the deep sea off the coast of Costa Rica.
-Video: CNN
+Video : CNN

-The research team, including experts from the Schmidt Ocean Institute, the University of Costa Rica and the Bigelow Laboratory for Ocean Sciences, found this octopus "nursery" using the remotely operated vehicle ROV SuBastian of the research vessel Falkor (too), IFL Science reported on July 1.
+The research team, including experts from the Schmidt Ocean Institute, the University of Costa Rica and the Bigelow Laboratory for Ocean Sciences, found this octopus "nursery" using the remotely operated vehicle ROV SuBastian from the research vessel Falkor (too), IFL Science reported on July 1.

 Thu Thao (According to IFL Science )